n-eq/n-eq.github.io/_posts/2025-07-21-pre-main-zephyr-3.md

 ---
 layout: post
 date: 2025-07-21
-title: "Pre-main rituals: TODO"
+title: "Pre-main rituals: Spinning-off main"
-excerpt: "TODO"
+excerpt: "The final part of this series follows the transition to actual application logic.
+We trace how Zephyr switches stacks, sets up the main thread, and makes the first real function call in user code."
 tags: [zephyr-pre-main, assembly, zephyr, rtos, embedded, C, arm, cortex-m, low-level, walkthrough]
 ---